Wayfaring tree viburnum

 Viburnum lantana

 Wayfaring tree viburnum (Viburnum lantana) is a shrub suited to the Colorado Front Range.
-It matures to about 8–12 ft tall and 8–12 ft wide, needs low to medium water, and prefers full sun to part.
+It matures to about 8–12 ft tall and 8–12 ft wide, needs low to medium water, and prefers full sun to partial shade.
 Tough drought-tolerant viburnum.
 Flat white flower clusters; bright fruit aging red→black.

 Photos